Review of Castor and Pollux Organix Grain Free Dry Dog Food

 Ingredients: Organic chicken, organic chicken meal, organic sweet potatoes, organic potatoes, organic peas, organic tapioca, organic chicken fat, organic sunflower seed meal, organic pea protein, organic flaxseed, natural flavor, organic sunflower oil, organic chicken liver, organic blueberries, organic chicory root (source of inulin), salt, vitamins (vitamin E supplement, niacin supplement, thiamine mononitrate, d-calcium pantothenate, vitamin A supplement, pyridoxine hydrochloride, riboflavin supplement, vitamin D3 supplement, biotin, vitamin B12 supplement, folic acid), minerals (zinc methionine complex, calcium carbonate, zinc sulfate, iron proteinate, ferrous sulfate, copper proteinate, copper sulfate, manganese proteinate, sodium selenite, manganous oxide, calcium iodate, ethylenediamine dihydroiodide), choline chloride, taurine, potassium chloride, organic amaranth, mixed tocopherols for freshness, dried Bacillus coagulans fermentation productanic rosemary extract

 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The third ingredient is tapioca.
-Tapioca is a starchy extract made from the root of the cassava plant.
-This carbohydrate is not only grain-free, it’s also gluten-free.
+The sixth ingredient is tapioca, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

 From here, the list goes on to include a number of other items.